OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 -- TODO [Dynamic Analysis of anti-debugging] --

 Attempt to attach a debugger to the running process.
 This  should either fail, or the app should terminate or misbehave when the debugger has been detected.
-For example, if ptrace(PT_DENY_ATTACH) has been called, gdb will crash with a segmentation fault:

 Note that some anti-debugging implementations respond in a stealthy way so that changes in behaviour are not immediately apparent.
 For example, a soft token app might not visibly respond when a debugger is detected, but instead secretly alter the state of an internal variable so that an incorrect OTP is generated at a later point.
 Make sure to run through the complete workflow to determine if attaching the debugger causes a crash or malfunction.